 Chickens Molting in Late Summer: What’s Happening with My Feathered Girls?

-Every late summer, without fail, my backyard coop turns into a colorful little feather storm zone.
+Every year, without fail, chickens that are molting in the late summer turn my backyard coop into a colorful little feather storm zone.
 My girls start looking a little goofy, losing feathers in patches, and the ground is covered with those soft, fluffy treasures that hint at the change ahead.
 It’s molting season — a natural, necessary process that signals my hens are preparing for the cooler months.

 If you’ve noticed your chickens starting to shed feathers or looking a bit scruffy, don’t worry!
 This post will walk you through what molting is, why it happens in late summer, how to care for your flock, and even how to make the most of those feathers that fall along the way.